Top 10 GRE Prep Myths - Know Facts and Strategy

 Highlighting the role of GPA, recommendation letters, and personal statements

-This is one of the worst decisions you can take in your preparation.
+This is one of the worst decisions you can make in your preparation.
 The sheer amount of syllabus will crush you and you will score low no matter what, additionally, if you just cram, nothing you have learned will be remembered by your brain, in this case, even if you somehow manage to get a good score, the level of knowledge expected out of you will not be met, which will be detrimental to you in the future.

 The detrimental effects of cramming on long-term retention and performance